yiisoft/yii2/docs/guide/output-data-widgets.md

 All attributes will be working out of the box.
 Note that this approach has several pros and cons:

 - you don't need to specify different sorting and filtering conditions.
 Everything works out of the box;
-- it can be much faster because of the data size, count of sql queries performed (for each relation you will need an additional query);
+- it can be much faster because of the data size, count of sql queries performed (for each relation you will not need any additional query);
 - since this is just a simple mapping UI on the sql view it lacks some domain logic that is in your entities, so if you have some methods like `isActive`, `isDeleted` or others that will influence the UI, you will need to duplicate them in this class too.